titzehong/BubbleTeaBuddy/README.md

 ## Training

 Tree based classifiers are used to detect intent of incoming user messages.
-To train the intent classifier.
+To train the intent classifier user [a relative link](intent_trainer.ipynb)

 ## Troubleshooting